-A lot of people believe that gold is an older material and to be honest, it was done a lot in the past.
-But gold crowns are still relevant, very useful and an awesome material to choose for your back teeth.
-Pure gold is actually a little bit too soft to place in your mouth.
-So typically, you are given a gold alloy, which is gold mixed with other metals, like silver palladium, platinum and things like that.
-And when their combined together, it becomes strong and very useful in your back teeth where you have very strong forces.
-It works well with your tissues and it's resistant to corrosion and oxidation.
-So, some of the benefits of gold is that it is a very strong even when it's thin, which is great, because if you're designing a dental crown, you don't have to remove too much of the tooth structure to place a gold crown on top of it.
-It's also really gentle to your opposing team meeting that it won't wear the tooth that is hitting on too much.
-And the last point, which is more of a scientific point, but it has a coefficient of thermal expansion, similar to that of your tooth.
-Let's see if you're drinking an ice-cold coffee or you're drinking a hot beverage, or teeth, will shrink and expand by the smallest amount, in the rate of expansion is very similar to that of the tooth.
-This means, that it’s more likely to have strong well-sealed margins for the lifetime of the crap.
+A lot of people think that gold crowns are a thing of the past, but in fact they are still relevant, very useful and often used for back teeth.
+Gold is actually too soft to use in its pure form.
+That's why gold alloy, that is, gold mixed with other metals such as silver, palladium, platinum and the like, is usually used.
+And when they are combined together, they become strong and suitable for placement on the back of teeth where there is a constant high chewing load.
+Gold combines well with tissue and is resistant to corrosion and oxidation.
+So, some of the advantages of gold are that it's very strong, even when it's thin, which is good because if you're developing a dental crown, you don't have to remove too much tooth structure to put a gold crown on it.
+It's also very gentle on the neighboring teeth, because it won't wear down the tooth that's under pressure too much.
+One last point, which is rather scientific, but it has a coefficient of thermal expansion similar to the coefficient of thermal expansion of your tooth.
+Let's see, if you drink iced coffee or a hot drink, your teeth will contract and expand at the lowest rate, very similar to the rate of expansion of your tooth.
+This means that a gold crown has a better chance of having strong well sealed edges for life.

 Some of the negatives of gold dental crowns.